srobo/docs/simulator/index.md

 ### Other robots

-There is another robot in the arena, in its starting zones.
+There is another robot in the arena, in its starting zone.
 By default, this robot will not move.

-To control this robots, you will need to provide its code:
+To control the other robot, you will need to provide its code:

 Create the robot code in `zone-1/robot.py`.
 Your code at `robot.py` will be used for zone `0`, though you are encouraged to move your code to `zone-0/robot.py` when running multiple robots.